Ion Ioanid: 1953. Escape from Cavnic labor camp

 As they arrived at the camp in late autumn, the plan was to wait for early summer in order to escape.
 Escaping during winter posed several problems, such as no shelter in the leafless forest, freezing temperatures and no possibility to cover the snow tracks.
 This was a period, after the second world war, when Romania was completely isolated from outside information flow.
 At the dawn of the Cold War, people still believed that Allied forces would start a new war against the Soviet Union and this war could lead to freedom (the Vin americanii! notion).
 As such, after escape, almost all planned to join the guerilla forces that were still active in the mountains or attempt to flee across the border towards the West.

 The group of prisoners escaped on 6 June 1953.
 Taking advantage of the poor security inside the mine, they managed to get out during the shift change using a tunnel destined for the civil miners.
 They met no resistance except one guard and a civil engineer, whom they overpowered and tied up.

 Outside the mine, they split up.
-Ioanid, Coșereanu, Vueric and Ion Cojocaru eventually regrouped, but after a few days, they split up again, Ioanid and Coşereanu being the ones that stayed free for the longest period.
+Ioanid, Coșereanu, Vueric, and Ion Cojocaru eventually regrouped, but after a few days, they split up again, Ioanid and Coșereanu being the ones that stayed free for the longest period.
 Most of the escapees managed to slip outside of the area where the secret police started patrolling after they noticed the missing prisoners.
 All were eventually captured, some at the Soviet border, where they arrived by mistake, some during police raids, and some even betrayed by their own family.
 From Cavnic, they headed east, across Maramureș County and the Rodna Mountains, feeding on what they received from the shepherds and peasants they met; most of whom, despite the escapees' efforts to conceal it, recognized they were fugitives.
 After 18 days, on 24 June, they reached Iacobeni village, from where, with money received from the local priest, they bought train tickets to Bucharest, arriving there the next day.